mlopscommunity/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/README.md

 ## Content

-Not strict constraints we imposed overall.
+Not strict constraints are imposed overall.

 But Teams have to use PyTorch for model bulding and MLflow platform for serving.